 But refugees don’t always receive the welcome and sanctuary they were hoping for in their host countries.
 They often face hostility and find it challenging to work and integrate.

 Highly skilled and eager to work

 Refugees can be perceived as being an economic drain on their host communities.
 But what is often overlooked is that entire societies have been uprooted – huge numbers of highly motivated, energised and resilient people with a vast array of skills and experience.

 This means that people who arrive as refugees are rarely, if ever, a burden.
 In fact, there’s to show that they make a positive contribution to society and the economy.
 The benefits they bring far outweigh what it costs to support them initially.

 However, they invariably face all sorts of barriers to finding work.
 These include difficulties with the language, unrecognised qualifications, delays in receiving documentation and often discrimination.

 We welcome the enormous value that refugees can bring to businesses, and to society more broadly; enriching their host communities economically, socially and culturally.Rebecca Marmot

 “At Unilever, we welcome the enormous value that refugees can bring to businesses, and to society more broadly; enriching their host communities economically, socially and culturally,” says Rebecca Marmot, our Chief Sustainability Officer.
 “That is why we have a number of initiatives that help refugees integrate with their new community and put their careers back into their own hands.”

 From business ideas to gardening skills

 In Greece, we have partnered with a local NGO to launch the Knorr Green Spaces initiative.
 This aims to help unaccompanied refugee children acquire gardening and cooking skills, better adapt to society and get a fair chance for a better future.
-Read how this is improving their wellbeing in the short term and equipping them for potential job opportunities in the future.
+Read how this is and equipping them for potential job opportunities in the future.